Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Materials and methods

 \subsection{Transfer to the DA model}

-We perform a transfer from the STG neuron model to the DA neuron model.
-The same data generation pipeline and neural network architecture are reused, with the exception of the introduction of parameter-efficient fine-tuning using Low-Rank Adaptation (LoRA) \cite{huLoRALowRankAdaptation2021}.

-We introduce LoRA adapters in the linear layers of the network, and attention layers remain unmodified.
-The majority of parameters from the original STG-trained pipeline are frozen during training, and only the newly introduced LoRA parameters are updated.
-The input normalization layer is recalculated based on the DA training set.
-The supplementary Fig~S4 (\nameref{S1_appendix}) illustrates the modified architecture, indicating which components are frozen and which are adapted.
+To adapt the pipeline to the DA neuron model, we apply parameter-efficient fine-tuning using Low-Rank Adaptation (LoRA)~\cite{huLoRALowRankAdaptation2021}.
+LoRA adapters are introduced in the linear layers of the network while attention layers remain unmodified.
+The majority of parameters from the STG-trained backbone are frozen, and only the newly introduced LoRA parameters are updated; the input normalization layer is recalculated based on the DA training set.
+The DA dataset is generated using the same procedure as for the STG model, yielding approximately 25,000 active populations after discarding silent instances.
+Full details are provided in Supporting Information (see \nameref{S1_appendix}).

-The transfer introduces one additional hyperparameter, $r$, which controls the rank of the LoRA adapter matrices.
-To select an appropriate configuration, we perform a grid search over $r \in \{2, 4, 8, 16, 32, 48, 64\}$.
-Each configuration is trained on the DA dataset using the same optimization strategy and training protocol as for the STG model.
-The best results are observed for $r=32$.
-Details are available in Supporting Information (see \nameref{S1_appendix}).

-The dataset for the DA model is generated using the same procedure as for the STG model, including rejection of silent populations and extraction of the corresponding DIC values.

-During dataset generation, an initial scan of the sampled populations reveals a substantial class imbalance: a large proportion of silent populations, and a relatively small number of bursting cases compared to spiking ones.
-Silent populations are discarded.
-The number of sampled configurations is set to yield approximately $25{,}000$ active (non-silent) populations in total.